 HKUST Summer Study Abroad

-HKUST has pleasure to offer HKUST undergraduate students a wide range of study abroad programs for Summer 2017.
+HKUST has pleasure to offer HKUST undergraduate students a wide range of study abroad programs for Summer 2018.
+Over 40 programs are on offer.
 You may choose to spend a summer as an exchange student at one of HKUST’s partner institutions or participate in one of the Partnership programs as a fee-paying student.
 The programs take place between June and August, and span from 2 weeks to 10 weeks.

 Please CLICK HERE for the list of programs with details of the program duration and fees.

 Subsequent rounds: Jan-Mar